Published Monday, June 4, 2012 1:28PM EDT

 CTV Ottawa's call letters are CJOH and is owned and operated by Bell Media Inc. It provides outstanding news and entertainment programming to eastern Ontario and west Quebec.
 The station went on the air for the first time March 12, 1961.
 At the time our studios were temporarily housed in a warehouse on Bayswater Ave. at Somerset St. Five months later we moved to 1500 Merivale Road.

-A devastating February 7, 2010 fire at CTV Ottawa's Merivale Road building saw the station relocate to its current location at 87 George Street in Ottawa's historic By Ward Market area, and broadcasts from the same location as CTV2 and radio stations CFRA, 93.9 BOB-FM, MAJIC 100 and The TEAM 1200.
+A devastating February 7, 2010 fire at CTV Ottawa's Merivale Road building saw the station relocate to its current location at 87 George Street in Ottawa's historic By Ward Market area, and broadcasts from the same location as CTV2 and radio stations CFRA, Ottawa’s New Country 94, MAJIC 100 and TSN1200.

 On March 12, 1961 at 12 noon, a significant moment in Canadian broadcast history took place when CJOH TV began broadcasting on Channel 13.
 Until then, television owners in the Ottawa area and West Quebec had two choices - CBC's English or French language service.
 As a founding member of the CTV Network, CJOH gave this region an alternative.